Bajura District

 The annual rainfall is about 13,433 mm and temperatures vary from 0 °C to 40 °C. The livelihood of more than 80% of the district population depends on agriculture farming, mainly small scale livestock.
 Due to low level of agricultural production, the majority of the households face acute food shortages for a large part of the year.
 According to the National Census 2011, the total population of the district is 134,912 comprising 69,106 female (51%) and 65,806 male (49%) residing in 24,908 households.
 Bajura district has an average population density of around 62 people per square km.
 The average family size is 5.4.
 Life expectancy of the people is 58 years.
 The average literacy rate is about 32%.
 Bajura district has a multi ethnic composition with Chhetri, Kami, Thakuri, Brahman, Damai, SarkI and Sanyashi (Giri and Puri).
 The common language is Nepali (96%) followed by Bhote Sherpa (0.46%) and Tamang (0.42%).
 Although accessibility to Bajura is very poor, this is improving rapidly.
 The Government strategy is mainly focused on the connection of VDC headquarters with all-weather motor able roads to SRN or District headquarters.
 Moreover, the DDC body of Bajura district has given higher priority on rural roads.

 Geography and Climate

 The district has nine municipalities, 9 Ilakas (administrative areas) and 1 constituency areas.
 The district is situated in Longitude between 81° 10′ 20″ to 81° 48′ 27″ East and Latitude 29° 16′ 21″ to 29° 56′ 56″ North.
 Geographically the district is divided in three distinct regions from north to south viz.
 Higher Himalayan Region, Higher Mountain and mid – Mountains.
 The Higher Himalayan region comprises Saipal Himalayan range; High Mountain region comprises Doha Lekh and Ghori Lekh.
 Similarly, Mid-Mountain range comprises different ranges of mountains e.g. Badimalika Temple.
 The District has started from 300m to 6400m in height.

 Demographics

-At the time of the 2011 Nepal census, Bajura District had a population of 134,912.
-Of these, 99.2% spoke Nepali, 0.5% Sherpa, 0.1% Tamang and 0.1% other languages as their first language.

-In terms of ethnicity/caste, 57.8% were Chhetri, 9.8% Kami, 7.0% Hill Brahmin, 5.2% Thakuri, 5.0% Sarki, 4.2% Damai/Dholi, 3.9% Lohar, 2.4% Sanyasi/Dasnami, 1.4% Badi, 1.0% Bhote, 0.9% other Dalit, 0.3% Kumal, 0.2% Teli, 0.1% Limbu, 0.1% Magar, 0.1% Mallaha, 0.1% Musalman, 0.1% Tamang, 0.1% other Terai, 0.1% Tharu and 0.2% others.